- Your Council

 The name 'Kidwelly' is thought to be very old.
 The earliest form of the name, 'Cetgueli', is recorded by the monk, Nennius, writing in the 9th century.

 The town and castle were established by the invading Normans during the 12th century.
 A nearby field known as Maes Gwenllian is known as the location of a battle in 1136, in which Princess Gwenllian, sister of Owain Gwynedd, led her husband's troops into battle against a Norman army during his absence.
 She is believed to have been killed either during the battle or shortly afterwards.
 Although being an ancient town, Kidwelly grew significantly during the industrial revolution, as did many other towns in South Wales.
 The town was home to a large brickworks and tinworks.
 Little evidence now exists of such activities since the closure of the industrial works, with the exception of Kidwelly Industrial Museum.

 Today, the town has adapted to cater for tourism and retail rather than dense industry.
-With historical attractions and beautiful countryside attractions include Kidwelly Castle, founded in 1106, a fourteenth century bridge and gate, the former quay (now a nature reserve), a Norman parish church, and an industrial museum.
+With historical attractions and beautiful countryside attractions include Kidwelly Castle, founded in 1106, a fourteenth century bridge and gate, the former quay (now a nature reserve), and a Norman parish church.